alfaindomart/cv-template-app/pseudo.md

 preview also changed as user type in, => pass state to Preview as props

+//adding a new work experience and education user typed in profile -> setState copied the profile obbject from placeholder and change the value;
+user clicked work input -> get the clicked element id user typed in latest work experience
+-> setState copied PastWorks Array of objects

 //Shark's cv app code structure
 <index>
 <App>